johntalton/boschIEU/README.md

 ## :satellite: Client

-A light wieght MQTT client that can manage and stream results from several devices (of any type supported by the lib).
+A light weight MQTT client that can manage and stream results from several devices (of any type supported by the lib).

 It exercises most of the features and functionality of each chip, and provides a good base for app interaction use case.